Manipulate shell variables and functions.

 The options can also be used upon invocation of the shell.

-The current set of options may be found in
+The current set of options can be found in

 $-.
 The remaining N arguments